mice777/Insanity3D/README.md

 This engine was used for PC game *Hidden and Dangerous*

+It's not maintained since 2004, but it still shows some nice techniques: physics, sectors+portals, occluders, dump/detail/light/environment -mapping, human animations, BSP tree, collisions, rain, snow, level-of-detail, particles, scripting, shadows, etc.
+This was used in a real PC game!

 This project can be compiled under Microsoft Visual Studio 2008
 It contains also compiled binaries, so it can be run directly without compilation (run *Editor\Bin\test.exe*) Use *Menu>File>Open mission* to load different screnes.